 How 3D Patent Landscaping Works

-3D Landscapes are generated based upon our patent analysis algorithms to create what is essentially a self-organising map.
-We look at several factors within the patents you have chosen to analyse, and then use these factors to compare the similarity of each document.
+3D Landscapes are generated based upon our patent analysis algorithms to create what is essentially a self-organizing map.
+We look at several factors within the patents you have chosen to analyze, and then use these factors to compare the similarity of each document.
 Once we understand the similarity, we can build a map of the technology spaces that your selected patents cover.

 While peaks and troughs show areas of activity, proximity shows levels of similarity between patents.
-The factors we analyse are the IPC and CPC commonality.
+The factors we analyze are the IPC and CPC commonality and keyword similarity.
 Similar patents are positioned closer together, and different patents are spaced further apart.

 When a lot of similar patents form a cluster, PatSnap will create a mountain in that space and label that area with the most common keywords found in that space.
 Therefore, the mountains, where patents will be clustered, represent areas of high activity and the low lying areas represent lower levels of patent activity.